SunilGargg/R307-Fingerprint-Sensor-on-FTDI232/README.md

 # R307 Fingerprint Sensor Module with FTDI232

-This repository provides a C-based library for interfacing the **R307 Fingerprint Sensor Module** using the **FTDI232 USB-to-UART bridge**.
+This repository provides a Python-based library for interfacing the **R307 Fingerprint Sensor Module** using the **FTDI232 USB-to-UART bridge**.
 The library supports key functionalities for communicating with the sensor and handling fingerprint data using the FTDI232 for serial communication.

 ## Features
 - Interface with R307 Fingerprint Sensor using FTDI232 via UART.